-In September 2016, the European authorities announced the introduction of the new ETIAS Travel Authorization System that will streamline and strengthen border controls for the Schengen area.
-The ETIAS program is expected to come into full force by 2021 and will allow eligible passport holders to visit the Schengen countries visa-free.
+In September 2016, the European authorities announced the introduction of the new ETIAS Travel Authorisation System that will streamline and strengthen border controls for the Schengen area.
+The ETIAS program is expected to come into full force by the end of 2022 and will allow eligible passport holders to visit Schengen countries visa-free.

 The European ETIAS and the US ESTA systems have many aspects in common.
 They both represent a way to maintain visa-free status for certain nationalities while making sure to optimize document checks and implement border security.